|Advanced Audio Recording|

 In modern studio design acoustic diffusers are used to control wall reflections and create a smoothed sound environment to make it easier for the mixing engineer to judge the true sound of a recording.

-A common method of defining the wells' depth is to use the residue value of a division from the square of the coordinate and a prime figure.
+A common method of defining the wells' depth is to use the residue value derived from a division of the square of the coordinate and a fixed value, mostly a prime figure.
 Unlike as with common QR-diffusers a different equation is used here.
-Depending on the modulo value used for the division structures can be achieved which lead to more a scattering behavior than known from QRD-Designs.
+Depending on the modulo value used for the divisor various structures can be achieved which lead to stronger scattering behavior than known from QRD-Designs.